Staffing World 2018 takeaways

 It became clear after last year’s StaffingWorld conference that the industry is shifting to become mobile first.
-This year, the takeaway was a much more urgent one.
+This year at Staffing World 2018, the takeaway was a much more urgent one.

 Large staffing companies have been building their own apps and this is going to have big consequences for smaller agencies.
 TrueBlue has built Labor Ready, Adecco has built Adia, and these companies are now armed to siphon workers from the already depleted talent pools of smaller firms.